-Each Environmental Science student is encouraged to gain additional laboratory or field experience by (1) enrolling in either Directed Research in Biology (BI 421 - BI 422 or BI 423) or Research and Seminar in Chemistry (CH 420 - CH 421), (2) developing an individual internship program with direction from the Internship Facilitator (BI 451-454), or (3) participating in the Washington Internship Program (BI 450).
+Each Environmental Science student is encouraged to gain additional laboratory or field experience by (1) enrolling in either Directed Research in Biology (BI 421 - BI 422 or BI 423) or Research and Seminar in Chemistry (CH 420 - CH 421), (2) developing an individual internship program with direction from the Internship Facilitator (BI 451, 452, 453, 454), or (3)

+participating in the Washington Internship Program (BI 450).
 With permission of the chair, up to 2 upper-level major elective courses on topics other than those listed above may be transferred in from study abroad or from domestic institutions.

+Course Sequence Outline

+Freshman Year

+Fall

-- HU 103 Conversatio I
+- HU 103 Conversatio I X

-- EN 105 Freshman English
+EN 105 Freshman English X

-- BI 103 General Biology I (SCI)
+BI 103 General Biology I (SCI)

-- CH 130 General Chemistry I
+- X CH 130 General Chemistry I

+Spring

+'''

-- HU 104 Conversatio II
+x HU 104 - Conversatio II

-- Core/Language
+'''

+'''

+X Core/Language X BI 104 -

-- BI 104 General Biology II
+General Biology II X CH 131 -

-- CH 131 General Chemistry II
+General Chemistry II

+'''

+Sophomore Year

+Fall

-- BI 345 Biostatistics (QUAN)
+X BI 345 - Biostatistics

-- Language

-- Core
+(QUAN) X Language X Core

-- Social Science
+X Social Science

+Spring

-- BI 205 Biosphere at Risk
+- x BI 205 Biosphere at Risk

-- Language

-- Core
+- X Language X Core

-- Elective
+- x Elective

 Junior and Senior Year

 Junior and senior years should focus on finishing core requirements and upper level departmental requirements.
 Students should take Conservation Biology and Ecology the same fall, and Aquatic Ecology in the opposite fall due to alternation of courses.

-Natural Science
+Note:

-Natural Science is an interdisciplinary major combining mathematics with the physical and biological sciences.
+See Biological Sciences Overview for additional information.
+Natural Science Natural Science is an interdisciplinary major combining mathematics with the physical and biological sciences.
 It is designed to offer maximum flexibility and scope for an individual's interest within the sciences, while also providing opportunities to investigate other disciplines.
 Students planning to attend a graduate or professional school should include organic chemistry among their courses of study.
+Major requirements include:

 Each student, in consultation with an advisor, will select a series of courses to provide preparation for individual goals or interests.
 Students majoring in Natural Science are required to take:

-- BI 103 General Biology I
+- x BI 103 General Biology I x

 - BI 104 General Biology II

-- CH 130 General Chemistry I
+- x CH 130 General Chemistry I

-- CH 131 General Chemistry II
+- x CH 131 General Chemistry

+- Π

-- PS 121-122 General Physics I II or PS 131-132
+- x PS 121-122 General Physics I II or PS 131-132

 Additional requirements include:

 The student is also required to complete successfully six additional courses from the Departments of Biology, Chemistry, Computer Science, Mathematics, Physics or Psychology.
 Three of the six must come from the Department of Biology, and two of the three must include a laboratory experience.
 The remaining three required courses may be drawn from the Departments of Biology, Chemistry, Computer Science, Mathematics, Physics or Psychology.
 Students must also successfully complete a written comprehensive examination.
-The examination is the Educational Testing Service Major Field Test in Biology and is administered once annually in January.
+The examination is the Educational Testing Service Major Field Test in Biology and is administered twice annually, once in November and once in February.
+Note:

 CH 110, CH 111, CH 120 and PS 111-112 do not count as electives for the Natural Science major.
 Research experience: